rodolfomarianocy/Tricks-Web-Penetration-Tester/README.md

 https://cheatsheetseries.owasp.org/cheatsheets/XSS_Filter_Evasion_Cheat_Sheet.html

 ### XSS Keylogger
-An XSS keylogger is a malicious script injected into pages vulnerable to Cross-Site Scripting (XSS), with the aim of capturing victims' keystrokes.
+The XSS keylogger is a malicious script that can be injected into applications vulnerable to Cross-Site Scripting (XSS), with the aim of capturing victims' keystrokes.
 By intercepting keyboard events in the browser, the attacker can record passwords, messages and other sensitive data.
 -> Useful Links
 https://rapid7.com/blog/post/2012/02/21/metasploit-javascript-keylogger/
 https://github.com/hadynz/xss-keylogger

 ### XSS Mutation
-Mutation XSS is a type of XSS that exploits the process of "cleaning" and reinterpreting HTML by the browser.
-Even after content is filtered by mechanisms like DOMPurify, it can suffer internal mutations that reactivate malicious payloads.
+XSS Mutation is an exploitation method for the Cross-Site Scripting vulnerability that exploits the process of "cleaning" and interpreting HTML by the browser.
+Even after content is filtered by mechanisms like DOMPurify, it can undergo internal mutations that reactivate malicious payloads.
 This attack is particularly effective against filters based solely on input analysis, without considering browser behavior.
 -> Useful Links
 https://portswigger.net/research/bypassing-dompurify-again-with-mutation-xss
 http://www.businessinfo.co.uk/labs/mxss/

 ### XSS Polyglot
-An XSS Polyglot is a malicious payload built to work in several execution contexts simultaneously (HTML, JavaScript, attributes, etc.).
-This technique allows for filter evasion and consistent payload execution across multiple scenarios, making it a powerful tool for discovering and exploiting XSS vulnerabilities, as demonstrated in real-world attacks on large platforms.
+A polyglot XSS is a malicious payload constructed to function in multiple execution contexts simultaneously.
+This technique allows for filter evasion and consistent payload execution across multiple scenarios, making it a good choice for discovering and exploiting XSS vulnerabilities, as demonstrated in real-world attacks on large platforms.
 -> Useful Links
 https://github.com/0xsobky/HackVault/wiki/Unleashing-an-Ultimate-XSS-Polyglot
 https://portswigger.net/research/finding-dom-polyglot-xss-in-paypal-the-easy-way